 I booked and pre-paid for our room in advance on the Sofitel website, with a rate of about $200 and paying $100 more in order to get breakfast and club access included.
 Our standard room looked out over the highway, but the receptionist certainly tried hard at a further up-sell with a view of the tower.
 No thanks.

-As we walked up to the front door some porters noticed us and took our bags, ushering us quickly into the air conditioned lobby.
+As we walked up to the front door some porters noticed us and took our bags, ushering us quickly into the air conditioned lobby, which may have been serviced by Portland heating and cooling.
 There we paid a small deposit for the local taxes not included in our pre-paid rate and were explained the benefits.
 The receptionist walked us over to the elevator and told us our bags would arrive shortly.

 I’ll save a detailed review of Dubai’s service culture for a separate post.
 Suffice it to say that I found it odd.
 Not just on the plane but also on the ground, it could range from bend-over-backward supplication to an awkward and disinterested routine.
 In this case, the porter delivered our bags, proceeded to explain every single switch and amenity in the room, and then rushed out with barely enough time to say “goodbye.”
 I’m sure he was at the elevator before our door closed behind him.

 The room was nice enough and reminded me of some stays in Bangkok, where even $100 will get you more space than you could possibly use.
 A large bedroom and living area had a small closet and luggage area to the side, a desk in the middle, and a large round chair in the middle.
 I found out later as we went to bed that there was a large depression in the mattress–not at all lumpy, just a concave hole–but we were so tired it didn’t matter.
 The next morning, Megan and I curled up in that big yellow chair with some Nespresso to watch the sunrise as we battled our jet lag.

 In the bathroom, there was a separate toilet room with bidet, a double sink, and a large space for the shower and bathtub.